rtm200/ThisEid/README.md

 ---

-> This document serves as the technical and architectural overview of the Sofre application.
+> This document serves as the technical and architectural overview of the application.